 Help honor those in our community who are making a difference in the lives of their neighbors with the Housing Opportunity Foundation’s Humanitarian Award!

-Applications for the 2013 Humanitarian Award are no longer available.
+Nomination forms for the 2015 Humanitarian Award must be submitted by Nov.
+13, 2015.
 Email the foundation staff with questions regarding the 2015 nomination process.
 Download the 2015 nomination form.

 Previous Humanitarian Award Winners

 2014: Otis Crowder, owner of Crowder Construction, for his work with several nonprofits, including Community Link, an area nonprofit committed to assisting individuals and families in obtaining safe and affordable housing.